sorinpav/teachme/README.md

 ###### Currently this is the main project I'm working on.
 WIP

-A platform that will facilitate meeting in person and teaching other people.
+WIP => A platform that will facilitate meeting in person and teaching other people.

-Currently it's WIP.

 Tech stack used: